Art Has Proved Fruitful Yet Again As Nigerian Artist, Toyin Odutola Sells Artwork For N215 Million

 A post shared by Toyin Ojih Odutola (@toyinojihodutola) on

-Toyin Ojih Odutola has participated in exhibitions at various institutions such as: The Drawing Center, New York (2018—19); Whitney Museum of American Art, New York (2017—18); Brooklyn Museum, New York (2016).
-In addition, she has exhibited at the following places: Contemporary Art Museum St. Louis (2015); Studio Museum Harlem, New York (2015, 2012); Aldrich Contemporary Art Museum, Ridgefield (2013); and Menil Collection, Houston, (2012), Philadelphia Museum of Art, Princeton University Art Museum, Spencer Museum of Art, Honolulu Museum of Art, and the National Museum of African Art (Smithsonian).
+Toyin Ojih Odutola has participated in exhibitions at various institutions, such as The Drawing Center, New York (2018—19); the Whitney Museum of American Art, New York (2017—18); and the Brooklyn Museum, New York (2016).
+In addition, she has exhibited at the following places: Contemporary Art Museum St. Louis (2015); Studio Museum Harlem, New York (2015, 2012); Aldrich Contemporary Art Museum, Ridgefield (2013); Menil Collection, Houston (2012); Philadelphia Museum of Art; Princeton University Art Museum; Spencer Museum of Art; Honolulu Museum of Art; and the National Museum of African Art (Smithsonian).

-She has permanent collections like: Museum of Modern Art, Whitney Museum of American Art, The Metropolitan Museum of Art, Birmingham Museum of Art, Baltimore Museum of Art and New Orleans Museum of Art.
+She has permanent collections like the Museum of Modern Art, the Whitney Museum of American Art, the Metropolitan Museum of Art, the Birmingham Museum of Art, the Baltimore Museum of Art, and the New Orleans Museum of Art.

 toyin ojih odutola artwork